LukasFlorian/T1000/glossary.typ

   "PASCAL VOC": "Pascal Visual Object Classes.
 A dataset for object detection and segmentation tasks.",
   VGP: "Vanishing Gradient Problem.
 A problem that occurs in deep neural networks where the gradients of the loss function with respect to the weights become very small, making it difficult to train the network.",
   BGD: "Batch Gradient Descent.
-A type of gradient descent algorithm that updates the weights of the neural network using the entire training dataset at once.", )
+A type of gradient descent algorithm that updates the weights of the neural network using the entire training dataset at once.",
+  BN: "Batch Normalization.
+A technique used in deep neural networks to normalize the activations of the layers.
+It helps to speed up the training of the network and improve its performance.",
+  TL: "Transfer Learning.
+A technique used in machine learning where a pre-trained model is used as the starting point for a new model.
+It helps to speed up the training of the new model and improve its performance.", )

 /*